wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes.md

 * It makes learning to read sheet music possible.
 I'm still ridiculously slow at reading, and learning to read on guitar *is* harder than many other instruments (because the same note can be played in so many different places) but it’s not impossible.
 It's a whole lot easier when you already know where the notes are on the fretboard!

-## **KNOWING** is more than knowing

 ## Proficiency test 001

 I'm going to use this as my first trial run of "Test Driven Guitar" and work backward from the end goal.
 Here's the final test that we are working toward.
 If you can't pass this test right now, you can't say you **KNOW** the notes on the fretboard:

-<a name="PT001">&nbsp;</a>
-{{< alert color="success" title="TDG001 Fretboard Notes" >}}
-1. Set a metronome to 60 BPM.
-We will be playing half notes (two clicks per note).

-2. Progress through the entire circle of fourths, finding and playing each note on the first 12 frets.

-First you will find the note B on every string, then note E, and so on, finishing with the note G&flat;.

-For each note, first play ascending from the lowest string to the highest string, playing the note on each string in turn. **Then return descending** playing first on the thinnest string and progressing to the thickest.
-For some strange reason, going in both directions seems to assist with memorization.

-Pass criteria: Successfully work through all 12 notes while keeping time and without any flubs or misses.
-It's okay to wait up to a full bar before moving onto the next note in the cycle-of-fourths, but you must play each note on all six string in half note time without missing a beat.

-{{< /alert >}}

-{{< youtube 8Iz3sAvcZrM  >}}

 ## The Process